vrthra/latexfs/README.md

 Deleting a section is to simply delete the corresponding file.
 To add a section, you have to add it in the `_.tex`.

+After each modification, the original latex file is regenerated and written to `<original>._` file.
+You can set the `TMP` value to empty string if you would rather have this file overwrite your original file.